 Parents might yell at kids when they are tired, overwhelmed, and angry.
 These may make parents feel frustrated with even the little setbacks that they otherwise would overlook in a happier mood.

 Understand that yelling works as a short-term solution for dealing with bad behavior.
-Children stop whatever they are doing, giving the parent some temporary relief but in longer run, the child uses a similar behavior to express.
+Children stop whatever they are doing, giving the parent some temporary relief but in the longer run, the child uses a similar behavior to express.

 Most parents do not yell knowingly.
 They might sometimes lose control over their temper and their words when they are tired or see tasks stretched out ahead of them.
 At such times, yelling at kids may seem to be the easy way out because they are young and much less likely to argue or talk back.